kerrydevs/card-app-test/README.md

 ## Additional Information

-Refer to the [Laravel Documentation](https://laravel.com/docs/11.x) for more details on how to work with Laravel.
+- Refer to the [Laravel Documentation](https://laravel.com/docs/11.x) for more details on how to work with Laravel.
+- Irregularity occurred when spam random cards request more than 20 times in one minute.